LXD/incus

 Introduction

-The LXC integration is essentially an integration for LXD and incus, the most used tools for LXC.
+The LXC integration is essentially an integration for both LXD and incus.
 For other LXC-based integrations, such as Proxmox, see their respective integration guide.

-For that it uses the incus and lxc commandline tools.
+The integration uses the incus and lxc command-line tools.
 Searching for available connections on a system should make LXD and incus connections show up if they are installed on that system.
 Both simple containers and VMs are supported, and XPipe does not differentiate between these two types in any way.

 Privileges